 Young people that haven’t quite mastered the art of programming may also turn to computer vandalism – sometimes to prove their ‘self-worth’.
 In the past, this resulted in primitive viruses.
 However, there are now numerous websites that explain how to write and distribute computer viruses – and how viruses can sidestep antivirus software.
 So the Internet has made it much easier for the inexperienced to create their own viruses.

 As young virus writers mature, their experience can make their activities much more dangerous.
 Older, talented programmers can create very ‘professional’ computer viruses.
-These can be sophisticated programs that use innovative methods to intrude into data system domains, or can exploit security vulnerabilities within operating environments, capitalize on social engineering, or use a range of other tricks.
+These can be sophisticated programs that use innovative methods to intrude into data system domains, or can exploit security vulnerabilities within operating environments, capitalise on social engineering or use a range of other tricks.